Kiteboarding in Victoria

 Willows Beach, with its sandy bottom, is an ideal kiteboarding location in winter, thanks to its east-facing bay.
 However, it presents unique challenges due to onshore winds and often minimal beach area for launching and landing, leaving little margin for error.

-This spot is suitable for advanced kiteboarders during mid to high tide, as the beach space is limited.
+This spot is suitable for advanced kiteboarders during mid to low tide, as the beach space is limited.
 During low tide, about 20 meters of sandy beach becomes available, making it more accessible.
 Low tides reveal two large water pipes that jet out about 20m into the ocean.

 The area is also known for fast currents, so it's crucial to be aware of the conditions.
 Kiteboarders should only venture outside the bay when it's safe or if they have access to a boat or safety crew.